 Adaptive Server's default behavior is to reset any set parameter changes that are set by a trigger or system procedure after they finish running.
-Enabling set export\options allows you to retain the session settings that are set by a system procedure or trigger for the duration of the session.
-The syntax for set export\options is:
+Enabling set export_options allows you to export the session settings set by a system procedure or trigger to the parent (or issuer) of the stored procedure or trigger.